toddwseattle/cs-394-lab-01-ts-template/README.md

 - `npm test` - Runs all tests
 - `npm start` - Runs the demo application with the sample data
   - You can specify a different file: `npm start -- path/to/your/tasks.json`
+- `npm run grade` - Runs the grading script to check your implementation against the grading criteria

 ## Submission Requirements
 To complete this lab, you must: